Staying On Top of Your Pet’s Eye Health

 Under natural circumstances, it would be unlikely your pet would become infested with fleas during the winter since they tend to be dormant during the colder weather.

 However, since most people use some form of central heating indoors, fleas can comfortably survive year-round.
-Your heated home is now the ideal motel for fleas, brought in on your shoes or pets, to check in for the winter months.
+Your heated home can support unwelcome travelers brought in on your shoes or pets.

-Your best course of action is to treat your pet year-round with a preventative recommended by your veterinarian.
-There are several types on the market now, including topical treatments, oral chews, and collars.
+Your best course of action is to treat your pet year-round with a preventative recommended by your veterinarian, and to routinely check for ticks.
+There are several types of preventatives on the market now, including topical treatments, oral chews, and collars.

 Ticks are creepy, crawly, and can be deadly.
 Though these pests can be invisible to the naked eye (some are the size of a pinhead), don’t let winter fool you into a false sense of safety.

-Once the cold weather breaks, these tiny critters come out with force and look to hitch a ride on the nearest warm body they can find.
+Once the cold weather breaks, tick season is on.
+These tiny critters come out with force and look to hitch a ride on the nearest warm body they can find.

 While Lyme Disease has been quite prevalent (and devastating) in recent years, ticks also transmit ehrlichiosis, anaplasmosis, and Rocky Mountain spotted fever.